jandeboerGmail/vitanova/README.md

 # vitanova
-# is an application written in python3, width the help of the Django web framework and Mariadb as backend.
+is an application written in python3, with the help of the Django web framework and Mariadb as DB backend.

 # Install For Development